Matt-Hadley/wyrestorm-networkhd-ha/CONTRIBUTING.md

 # Contributing to WyreStorm NetworkHD Home Assistant Integration

 Thank you for your interest in contributing!
-This project welcomes contributions of all kinds, from bug reports and feature requests to code contributions and documentation improvements.
+This project follows modern development practices with comprehensive tooling and automated CI/CD workflows.

 ## 🚀 Quick Start